FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 Those limitations should be known and provided as Max Load, Section [Max Load](#max-load).

 {::comment}

-    [MB105]: We may say that some implementation may expose their capabilities using IPFIX/YANG, but such exposure is out of scope.
+    MB105: We may say that some implementation may expose their capabilities using IPFIX/YANG, but such exposure is out of scope.

-    [VP]: Add capability exposition to earlier implementation subsections.
+    VP: Add capability exposition to earlier implementation subsections.
           Reformulate this sentence to be specific to hard limits.

-    [MK]: Edited.
+    MK: Edited.
 Capability exposition of SUT and DUT is out of scope of this document.
 Do we need to state it in the opening somewhere?
           COTS NICs do not support network configuration protocols, they are configured using vendor specific registers and associated kernel or userspace drivers.

 {:/comment}

 But if Max Load is set larger than what the interface can receive or transmit, there will be a "hard limit" behavior observed in Trial Results.